 Nutrition is an essential part of cancer treatment, recovery and overall well-being.
-The Dempsey Center’s Nutrition for Life program offers practical instruction on healthy eating habits before, during and after cancer treatment.
+The Dempsey Center offers practical instruction on healthy eating habits before, during and after cancer treatment.

 Many cancer patients find it hard to eat well.
 Cancer and cancer treatments may affect taste, smell, appetite and the ability to eat enough food or absorb the nutrients from food.
 Eating the right amount of food is important for healing, fighting infection, having enough energy and building strength.